-As your little one progresses, there are several milestones that you’ll celebrate.
+As your child progresses, there are several milestones that you’ll celebrate.
 One of them is the emergence of the primary teeth, signaling that he or she is ready to be introduced to solid food.
-You’d like to know, though, when it’s best to start brushing so that your little one gets off to the best oral health start.
+You’d like to know, though, when it’s best to start brushing to get your little one off to the best oral health start.
 As you continue reading, your dentist in Ann Arbor will shed some light on the topic.

 When Does Your Child First Develop Teeth?

-In your quest to start your little one on the best path for dental wellness, you want to be sure that you’re taking the right steps.
-Thus, your dentist stresses the fact that good dental care doesn’t begin when the teeth show but beforehand.
+In your quest to initiate excellent dental care habits for your child, you want to be sure that you’re taking the right steps.
+Thus, your dentist stresses the fact that above par oral health doesn’t begin when the teeth show but beforehand.